Auguste von Harrach: Biography

+Early life and ancestry

 Auguste was the daughter of Austrian Count Ferdinand Joseph von Harrach zu Rohrau und Thannhausen (1763-1841) and Saxon noblewoman Johanna Christiane von Rayski (1767-1830), whose father, Adolf Heinrich von Rayski (1726-1778) was the owner of Schloss Kleinstruppen, near Dresden.

 Her father belonged to Upper Silesian, cadet branch of the House of Harrach, which became the main line in 1886, only upon the death of Count Anton Leonhard XI von Harrach zu Rohrau und Thannhausen (1815-1886), head of the most senior, Austrian line of the family.
-Agnatically, Auguste descended from Aloys Thomas Raimund, Count von Harrach, who served as Viceroy of Naples, and his son, Count Friedrich August von Harrach, who served as Governor of the Habsburg Netherlands.
-Through her mother, she has descended from the Saxon and Bohemian nobility, including her grandmother Christiane Sophie von Leyser, who was a direct matrilineal descendant of Lucas Cranach the Elder and Lucas Cranach the Younger.
+Agnatically, Auguste descended from Aloys Thomas Raimund, Count von Harrach, who served as Viceroy of Naples, and his son, Count Friedrich August von Harrach, who served as the Governor of the Habsburg Netherlands.

+Through her mother, she descended from the Saxon and Bohemian nobility, including her grandmother Christiane Sophie von Leyser, who was a direct matrilineal descendant of Lucas Cranach the Elder and Lucas Cranach the Younger.